sgneha/letsConnect/Process followed.md

 ###### Creating profile model

 • Model for our profile just like User
-• Reference to User model because we profile associated with user
+• Reference to User model because we want profile associated with user
 • if currently working there is 'true' then will disable the field 'to' .Will do this thing in react.
 • 'social' is an object list of objects to other social media links.